d4hy/TriviaMaze/README.md

-The Beabadoobee Trivia Maze is a new self-contained product that allows users to test their knowledge of UK singer/songwriter.
-It is meant to be a more interactive and fun experience than a quiz on the web.
+Beabadoobee Trivia Maze is a game revolving around your knowledge of the Indie Rock Artist, Beadbadoobee.
+It includes a simple, 2D graphical user interface and a fun little character that will travel with you as you traverse through the maze.
+To pass through the doors, you will be met with different types of questions: Multiple choice, short answer, and true or false.